4myc/trip-planner-frontend/README.md

 npm install
 npm start
 ```
 The message “Something is running on port 3000.
-Would you like to run the app on another port instead?”
+Would you like to run the app on another port instead?” will appear.
 Enter “Y” and the index.html file will automatically open in the browser.

 Back-end folder in terminal: